Summer Fun on the Cape Cod Canal Bike Path

-Yesterday morning, we took a 14 mile bike path along the Cape Cod Canal Bike Trail in Buzzards Bay, Massachusetts.
+Yesterday morning, we took a 14 mile long bike ride along the Cape Cod Canal Bike Trail in Buzzards Bay, Massachusetts.
 This scenic path runs along the Cape Cod Canal through the towns of Bourne and Sagamore.
 The beautiful mid-80s temperature made for a great late summer exercise opportunity.
 This trail is a fantastic choice for a free, fun, and scenic day out on your trip to Cape Cod.

 Last time we did this path (about 9 months ago), we weren’t that impressed.
 However, this could have been due to the cold weather, barren trees, and inactivity on the path.
 A summer ride on the path was much more lively and scenic.
+The trees were green, lots of people were exercising, and the weather was perfect.

 There are great views the entire length of the path, especially of the Sagamore Bridge.
+Sagamore Bridge carries US Route 6 across the canal, connecting Cape Cod with the mainland.

 Along the way we also saw a few tugboats, which was pretty neat.
 There are plenty of great spots for taking photographs.
 In addition, you will find plenty of benches for taking a break and/or taking in this scenic water views.